jbardlab/SPOC/README.md

 SPOC is designed to analyze complexes containing only pairs of human proteins run in at least 3 AlphaFold 2 multimer models.
 The program will ignore any complexes that do not meet the above criteria.
 The program will attempt to use all available CPUs to maximally parallelize the run and minimize runtime.
-The program does not require any specific naming formats for the files (besides the words unrelaxed in the filename), as it extracts sequences from the PDB files directly to determine which proteins are in which files.
+The program does not require any specific naming formats for the files (besides the words unrelaxed in the filename), as it extracts sequences from the PDB files directly to determine which proteins are in which files and use Protein BLAST to match sequences to UniProt IDs.

 ```bash
 python3 run.py my_afm_predictions_folder